SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/registering-lwm2m-devices.md

 ### Device deletion {#device-deletion}

-To remove a LWM2M device, delete it through the device management UI from the [All devices](/device-management-application/viewing-all-devices/#to-delete-devices) list.
+To remove a LWM2M device, delete it through the [All devices](/device-management-application/viewing-all-devices/#to-delete-devices) list in the Device Management application.

 Alternatively, you can delete a LWM2M device using a REST call.
 With the managed object ID (device ID) of the device to be deleted, this can be accomplished using the following DELETE request: